Michaela Bayerlová

 Michaela Bayerlová (born 14 December 1998) is a Czech tennis player.

-Bayerlová has a career-high singles ranking by the WTA of No. 317, reached June 2023 and a best doubles ranking of 205, achieved January 2023.
+Bayerlová has a career-high singles ranking by the WTA of No. 317, reached in June 2023 and a best doubles ranking of No. 199, achieved on 27 July 2026.

 She won her first bigger ITF title at the 2022 Tevlin Women's Challenger in Toronto, in the doubles draw, partnering Jang Su-jeong.

 Bayerlová played college tennis at the Washington State University.